maxammann/blog/content/posts/2019-31-03-install-ros-virtual-arm.md

 ```

 Next download the latest [Raspbian Image](https://www.raspberrypi.org/downloads/raspbian/).
-It is advided to create a qemu image of the extracted image:
+It is advised to create a qemu image of the extracted image:
 ```bash
  qemu-img convert -f raw -O qcow2 2018-11-13-raspbian-stretch-lite.img raspbian-stretch-lite.qcow
 ```

 You can resize the image by running `qemu-img convert -f raw -O qcow2 2018-11-13-raspbian-stretch-lite.img raspbian-stretch-lite.qcow`.
-This will not resize the root parition!
+This will not resize the root partition!
 You'll have to do this later by using `raspi-config` or doing it manually.

-Thats all!
+That's all!
 Now you can start the virtual PI by running:
 ```bash
 qemu-system-arm \
   -M versatilepb \